MHaasjes/shell-script-pve-installer-rpi/README.md

-# Proxmox Virtualisation on Raspbeerry Pi 4 and 5
+# Proxmox Virtual Environment on Raspberry Pi 4 and 5

 ----------------------
-Warning, still testing this.
 This tool is provided without warranty.
 Any damage caused is your own responsibility.
 ----------------------

-Proxmox Auto Installer for Raspbeerry Pi 4 and 5.
+Proxmox Auto Installer for Raspberry Pi 4 and 5.

-First successful test was on a Raspbeerry Pi 5 8GB on a NVME ssd
+Successfully tested this set of scripts on a  Raspberry Pi 5 8GB model on a NVME SSD.

 ----------------------
 Installation Procedure
 ----------------------

-Install 2024-03-15-raspios-bookworm-arm64-lite.img on a SD card, NVME or usb device and boot the raspberry pi.
+Install 2024-03-15-raspios-bookworm-arm64-lite.img on a SD card, NVME or USB device and boot the raspberry pi.

 At first, you will have to install git on your system.<br>